PlayTensor/playtensor.github.io/_posts/2025-04-01-toward-a-better-tensor.md

 So what does this mean?

-Moving forward, we'll be heads-down focusing on addressing these larger issues in addition to shipping smaller updates.
+Moving forward, we'll be heads-down focusing on addressing these larger issues.
 While we expect this process of experimentation and development to take a significant amount of time, we’re excited to tackle this challenge and will get back to you as soon as we are ready.